What is Federal Verification?

 Submit the completed Verification Worksheet signed by both the student and parent.

-- Submit Federal Tax Transcript(s) and W2 forms for both student and parent(s), if filed.
+- Submit Federal Tax Return Transcript(s) and W2 forms for both student and parent(s), if filed.

-- If you are an Independent student, your spouse’s information may also be required.
+- If you are a married Independent student, your spouse’s information may also be required.